 What to Do Before Pulling the Trigger

 The $640,000 looks like a drawdown.
 It functions as a tax-arbitrage transfer, moving capital from the taxable account into tax-free realization while the tax-advantaged side keeps compounding.
-Run the SmartAsset retirement planner against your own basis to see what the same structure does to your numbers.
+Run the SmartAsset retirement planner against your own cost basis to see what the same structure does to your specific numbers.